JHvisionchen/DSST-matlab/README.md

 OpenCV is needed for this.
 The existing compile scripts "compilemex.m" or "compilemex_win.m" can be modified for this purpose.

 Instructions:
-1) Run the "run_tracker.m" script in MATLAB.
+1) Run the run_tracker.m script in MATLAB.
 2) Choose sequence.